IurmanJ/draft-iurman-6man-generic-id/draft-iurman-6man-generic-id.md

 ## Context-Type

-This registry defines (2^32 - 1) code points for the Context-Type field, to identify the type of context.
-The following code points are defined in this
+This registry defines 65535 code points for the Context-Type field to identify the type of context.
+The following code points are defined in this document:
-document:

 - 0:  Reserved
 - 1:  VTN {{?I-D.draft-ietf-6man-enhanced-vpn-vtn-id}}